bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- thunderstorm
+- overcast clouds
 - 98% humidity
-- 1 mph wind
+- 0 mph wind
 - 0.04 inches of precipitation in the past 24 hours

 ## Temperature History